openfeed-org/sdk-net/README.md

 ```C#
 using var client = OpenfeedFactory.CreateClient(new Uri("ws://openfeed.aws.barchart.com/ws"), username, password, listeners);
 ```
-The first argument is the URL of the Openfeed server, which is typically "ws://openfeed.aws.barchart.com/ws".
+The first argument is the URL of the OpenFeed server, which is typically "ws://openfeed.aws.barchart.com/ws".
 The second argument is the username, the third is the password, and the fourth is the listeners object which we learned to set up in the previous section.

 As soon as you create this object it will attempt to connect to the Openfeed servers and issue the necessary callbacks to the listener.